Journal Scope and Content

 - Results (L).
 This section is used to describe the results of the reported laboratory study.
 Results sections are generally arranged in subsections according each set of experimental outcomes.
 Subsection titles should concisely state the conclusions that can be drawn from the reported data.
 Each section is generally accompanied by one or more figures or tables to help the reader understand and interpret the data reported in this section.

 - Discussions (D, L, M).
-In Research Papers, the Discussions section gives the authors an opportunity to summarize their experimental results and describe how they met or failed to meet study objectives.
-In a Research Paper, the Discussions section should conclude with a consideration of what additional experiments will need to be performed to carry the project forward.
-When written for a Methods Paper, the Discussions section should be used to summaries advantages and shortcomings of the method and suggest ways for improving the process.
+In Lab Reports, the Discussions section gives the authors an opportunity to summarize their experimental results and describe how they met or failed to meet study objectives.
+When written for a Methods Paper, the Discussions section should be used to summarize advantages and shortcomings of the method and suggest ways for improving the process.

 - Body (P).
 The main body of Perspectives Papers replace the Background, Materials and Methods, Results, and Discussions sections of research articles with content that is organized into sections and subsections of the authors’ choosing.
 In this way, Perspectives Papers read more like a magazine article than a scientific research paper.